 - Last updated:

-At the time the oil spill occurred there were sixteen unemerged sea turtle nests between Shelly Beach and Buddina.
+At the time the oil spill occurred there were sixteen sea turtle nests between Shelly Beach and Buddina from which hatchlings had not yet emerged.
 Volunteers from Sunshine Coast TurtleCare, officers from the Sunshine Coast Regional Council, and Queensland's Environment Protection Agency worked together to protect the remaining nests by containing hatchlings to prevent them running across oil contaminated beaches.